 Our favorite campgrounds for camping were Salt Pond, Anini Beach, and Haena Park.

-Backcountry permits can be obtained in person at 3060 Elwa Street (room 306) at the Forestry and Wildlife office.
+Camping permits for backcountry locations can be obtained in person at 3060 Elwa Street (room 306) at the Forestry and Wildlife office.
 Backcountry camping is available in Waimea Canyon but not in Koke’e State Park.
-Backcountry permits are free.
-The office can assist with hiking trails and places to camp.
+The permits are free.
+The office can help with information on hiking trails and places to camp.
 There are several locations available for backcountry camping in Waimea Canyon.

 State Park Permits